E-Fever/blog/src/posts/test_post.md

 template: post.jade
 ---

-This is a test post
+This is a test post.
+More to add